-Cranleigh Waters runs to the west of the settlement and several smaller rivers flow through the Parish.
+- 6.9.
+Cranleigh Waters runs to the west of the settlement and several smaller rivers flow through the Parish. - 6.10.
 Vachery Lake is located on the Baynards Estate.
 It is approximately 900m long and is believed to have been created as a hammer pond, it also acted as a reservoir for the Wey and Arun Canal which runs alongside Cranleigh Waters and is gradually being restored.
 Stocked fishing lakes are situated off Alfold Road and The Drive.

-&lt;sup>16 See Waverley Borough Council (2014) Waverley Borough Landscape Review Study, Appendix A: Figure 4
+&lt;sup>15 See Waverley Borough Council (2014) Waverley Borough Landscape Review Study, Appendix A: Figure 4

+6.11.
 The natural flood plain to the south of the high street has been subject to significant development and sustainable urban drainage systems (SuDS) will be a critical part of flood management in this area.

-Figure 26: Cranleigh Common
+Figure 25: Cranleigh Common

+- 6.12.
 Many individual and groups of trees in Cranleigh are subject of statutory controls to conserve their amenity value and contribution to landscape character.
 Controls include Tree Preservation Orders (TPOs) and affect all trees within the boundary of the Conservation Area.
 A few small pockets of ancient woodland remain near to the centre of the village.
-The Common with its line of Norway maple trees and many other mature trees stretches almost the entire length of the High Street and provides important key views and wildlife habitat.
+The Common with its line of Norway maple trees and many other mature trees stretches almost the entire length of the High Street and provides important key views and wildlife habitat. - 6.13.
 There are several public footpaths and bridleways providing open access to the countryside.

-Figure 27: Knowle Parkland
+Figure 26: Knowle Parkland

+- 6.14.
 The Neighbourhood Plan aims to conserve the special landscape of Cranleigh and the scenic beauty of the Surrey Hills AONB and its setting.
 The setting of the Surrey Hills AONB should be protected and enhanced.
 Paragraph 176 of the NPPF describes the strong protection afforded to AONBs.
-As Cranleigh parish lies adjacent to the AONB, it is a requirement to ensure that any application for a new development in the parish which may affect the setting of the AONB includes a Landscape Visual Impact Assessment (LVIA).

-Cranleigh Parish features a number of ancient woodlands.
+As Cranleigh parish lies adjacent to the AONB, it is a requirement to ensure that any application for a new development in the parish which may affect the setting of the AONB includes a Landscape Visual Impact Assessment (LVIA). - 6.15.
+Cranleigh Parish features a number of ancient woodlands, including Ashen Copse, Upper Canfold, Lower Canfold, Firtree Wood, Bowles Rough, Great Copse, Whitehall Copse, Owlbarn Copse and Rowgardens Copse.
 One such area near to the centre of the village was lost to development south of the High Street and it is important that this vital and irreplaceable habitat is retained and not dissected further by development.
+The same applies to the designated Special Areas of Conservation (SAC) of The Mens and Ebernoe Common.
+The functional links created by these areas are vital for bats.

-Figure 28: Trees on Knowle Parkland
+Figure 27: Trees on Knowle Parkland

+- 6.16.
 Cranleigh's trees and hedgerows perform a number of important roles including:

 - Supporting and encouraging biodiversity

 - Contributing towards cleaner air

 - Reducing greenhouse gases

 - Assisting with natural flood prevention

 - Lowering air temperature

 - Providing shade and shelter

 - Reducing noise pollution

 - Improving health and public amenity

 - Positively influencing the visual attractiveness of both village and countryside

 - Softening and integrating development within the landscape setting

+- 6.17.
 New development, including garden infill, has resulted in the cumulative loss of a large number of trees which has resulted in the relocation and undermining of badger setts and erosion of habitat corridors.
-Planting and maintaining trees in strategic spaces is a key priority of the community.
+Planting and maintaining trees in strategic spaces is a key priority of the community. - 6.18.
 New development should include the provision of suitable native tree planting, including street trees wherever possible.

-6.1.1 NATURAL LANDSCAPE AND RURAL CHARACTER (POLICY CRAN6)
+NATURAL LANDSCAPE AND RURAL CHARACTER (POLICY CRAN6)